 - Hint Dropping: When talking about how her near-death experience have put her view on her marriage into perspective, Amy tries repeatedly to hint to "who" she wants, but the Doctor hasn't a clue to what she is talking about.
 She then gives up and outright tries to jump him.

-- Hoist by His Own Petard: The Angels tried to draw energy from the crack in time to build themselves up to be a universe-consuming army of death.
-It backfired on them.
+- Hoist by His Own Petard: The Angels try to draw energy from the crack in time to build themselves up to be a universe-consuming army of death.
+It backfires on them.

 - I'll Never Tell You What I'm Telling You!: Amy tricks the Doctor into releasing the voice lock on the visual records by suggesting a phrase she could use.
-The Doctor responds that he would have to say it, and in doing so, says it.
+The Doctor responds that he has to say it, and in doing so, says it.